We Could All Learn From 1992's 'Stay Tuned'

 The main lesson of this silly and delightful film seems to be that television is bad for you.
 Not just a little.
 Not too much.
 Television is bad for you, period.

 I would have to agree, ironic as it is, considering I review movies and tv shows as a side gig.
 Still, there's a difference between indulging every now and then in some old movies and rotting my brain with television on a daily basis.
-I am of the opinion that today's television is crap (thus the reason I write about so many old films and tv shows).
+The largest difference being, my old movies aren't rife with commercials and advertisements flashing mind-altering subliminal messages in my face everyday. . . . or are they?

-That aside, I also hate where society is heading.
-I hate that everyone is obsessed with their electronic devices and are perfectly willing to go broke trying to buy the newest smartphone, tablet, computer every year.
+I just hate where society is heading.
+I hate that everyone is obsessed with their electronic devices to the point that we're crashing our cars because we can't stop texting.
 Last year I blew out the cord on my laptop and nearly panicked once I realized my entire career was on the damn thing.

 Our dependence on technology is scary.